nexodus-io/nexodus/docs/development/design/apex-connectivity.md

 # Nexodus as a Connectivity Service

 Nexodus provides L3 based connectivity between two endpoints.
 These endpoints can be present across various administrative domains behind different networking environments.
 Example of these networking environments range from a node that is directly reachable from internet through a public IP address to a node sitting behind a [symmetric NAT](https://datatracker.ietf.org/doc/html/rfc4787) and a firewall.
-Please refer to [README](../../README.md) for more context about the Nexodus.

 This document is an attempt to capture various connectivity scenarios that Nexodus currently supports and share high level details about the internals that enable these connectivity scenarios.
 Nexodus currently enables the networking connectivity between nodes using [wireguard](https://www.wireguard.com/).